ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 packets in the network.

-Both tunneled mode and forwarded mode (regardless of packet transform) are vulnerable to packet injection in the target to client direction.
+Both tunneled mode and forwarded mode (regardless of packet transform) are vulnerable to packet injection in the target-to-client direction.
 An attacker can inject a burst of packets with a known QUIC Connection ID and see which Connection ID bytes are used on the proxy to client network path.

-Packet injection with a known QUIC Connection ID can also happen in the client to proxy direction, however, this only affects forwarded mode since tunneled mode leverages QUIC packet authentication (see {{?RFC9001}}).
+Packet injection with a known QUIC Connection ID can also happen in the client-to-proxy direction, however, this only affects forwarded mode since tunneled mode leverages QUIC packet authentication (see {{?RFC9001}}).
 None of the packet transforms defined in this document provide packet authentication.
 Even if a packet transform did provide packet authentication, attackers may